 Here’s what you should know about Indigo Credit Card pre-approval:

 Although the Indigo Credit Card requires pre-qualification, you still have to submit a formal application afterwards.

-If you don’t pre-qualify for the Indigo Card, you may be invited to apply for a different card from another bank instead.
+If you don’t pre-qualify for the Indigo Credit Card, you may be invited to apply for a different card from another bank instead.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.